-This is the full legal startup package for therapists valued at $2493 offered here for $1500 as a discounted package.
-The package includes the 9 most crucial forms for a therapist practicing in Minnesota:
+This is the full legal startup package for solo Therapists, Psychologists, Licensed Independent Clinical Social Worker (LICSW), Licensed Marriage & Family Therapists (LMFT), and Psychiatrists valued at $2493 offered here for $1500 as a discounted package.
+The package includes the 9 most crucial forms for a behavioral health practitioner practicing in Minnesota:

 - Client Information and Consent Form ($399)